tallamjr/astronet/README.md

 Expect this to be "unstable" with frequent changes to the API.
 See below for details on [The Road to `v1.0.0`](#roadmap)

+If you are interested in contributing to this package, please review [`CONTRIBUTING.md`](https://github.com/tallamjr/astronet/blob/master/CONTRIBUTING.md)

 ___________________________

 ### Citation